Restoring the glory of Wazir Khan Mosque

-LAHORE: He gets up in the wee hours of the morning to say Fajar prayers at the glorious Wazir Khan Mosque located near Delhi Gate of the Walled City.
+LAHORE - He gets up in the wee hours of the morning to say Fajr prayers at the glorious Wazir Khan Mosque located near Delhi Gate, inside Walled City.
 This routine Asghar Ali has continued throughout his life for more than five decades.
-During the day too he comes he runs his shop near the mosque and ends his day after offering Isha prayers at the same mosque.
+During the day he runs his shop near the mosque and ends his day after offering Isha prayers at the same mosque.

-Asghar, who lives in the vicinity of the mosque, says for many people the mosque may be a tourist attraction but for him it is part of his life.
-"My grandparents came here from India after the partition of Subcontinent.
+Asghar, who lives in the vicinity of the mosque, says for many people it may be a tourist attraction but for him it is part of his life.
+"My grandparents came here from India after the Indo-Pak partition.
 Since then my family has been living here.
-Everyday many people including foreigners to visit Wazir Khan Mosque,” he said.
+Everyday many people including foreigners visit Wazir Khan Mosque,” he told The Nation.

 ‘A mole on the cheek of Lahore’, as art lovers call it, Masjid Wazir Khan is a world wonder.
 It was built in 1634-35 A.D. during the reign of Mughal Emperor Shah Jahan by Ilam-ud-Din Ansari, commonly known as Wazir Khan, who was governor of Lahore till 1639 A.D.
 The mosque was completed in about seven years.

-“Agha Khan Historical Culture Programme has been working on inner area of historic Wazir Khan Mosque, for rehabilitation of its southern facade, western facade, urban rehabilitation of neighborhood context and acquisition of properties in Chowk Wazir Khan.
-The northern bazaar area was conserved in 2013-2015 which cost three crore.
-And then new project was to restore the east side of Chowk in 2015-2017 that costs 13crore that includes walls, lights and other minor parts of street.” said the senior consultant of Agha Khan, Rashid Makhdom.
-The scope of the project amounts to Rs 533.057 million for the conservation of Wazir Khan Mosque over the period of five years.
-An amount of Rs 200 million, under Annual Development Programme funds, has been allocated during the ongoing financial year (2016-2017).
-Also the US Ambassador’s Fund for Cultural Preservation (AFCP) decided to restore and preserve the heritage in October 2015 and restored the architectural masterpiece Masjid Wazir Khan in 2017 with $1.2 million in funding.-
+Rashid Makhdom, senior consultant of Agha Khan, said the Agha Khan Historical Culture Programme has been working on inner area of historic Wazir Khan Mosque, for rehabilitation of its southern facade, western facade, urban rehabilitation of neighbourhood context and acquisition of properties in Chowk Wazir Khan.
+“The northern bazaar area was conserved in 2013-2015 which cost Rs30 million.
+And then new project was to restore the east side of Chowk in 2015-2017 that costs Rs130 million that includes walls, lights and other minor parts of street,” he told The Nation.

+The scope of the project amounts to Rs533.057 million for the conservation of Wazir Khan Mosque over the period of five years.
+An amount of Rs200m, under Annual Development Programme funds, has been allocated during the ongoing financial year (2016-2017).
+Also the US Ambassador’s Fund for Cultural Preservation (AFCP) decided to restore and preserve the heritage in October 2015 and restored the architectural masterpiece Masjid Wazir Khan in 2017 with $1.2 million in funding.

 The restoration project included bringing the Chowk Wazir Khan to its original form by digging 2.5 meters to separate the existing street level and the original ground level of the forecourt of the Chowk through archaeological excavations.
 A retaining wall was built to avoid future encroachments and to ensure a protective bulwark for the hujras.